 “It suggests that it’s something that was done as a trend and then grew out of control and became something that people would remember,” Adam explains, “So it was kind of a joke, but at the same time I was reading a lot of Grant Morrison comics, a lot of Alan Moore, and also starting to learn more about the occult and conspiracy stuff.
 It was like I found a way to bring my personal interests into my music in a way that, at first, was very heavy handed and not done particularly well.
 But I think I got better at it and learned how to incorporate them without being too gimmicky.
 I figure if I keep singing about myself and digging deeper and coming to truths about myself there’s no one that can imitate that.
 Unless they’re a doppelganger of me.”

 As far as calling cards go, Wicca Phase is defined by evocative words (“passion”, “silhouette”, “cold”), occult imagery, and the name “Corinthiax”, which he has previously described as “an evil, romantic entity that tortures me and makes me emotionally restless.”
-Like Lil Peep, who was always singing about cocaine, and Lil Tracy, who was always singing about switchblades (two fascinations they immortalised in the now iconic chorus: “switchblades, cocaine”), the language and imagery used by Wicca Phase became his insignia – a way for people to recognise his music, but also pure self expression.
-Speaking on Lil Tracy, by way of exemplifying how they all operate, Adam puts it like this: “It’s a gimmick to an extent, but it’s also who he is – and now people identify him with that so it’s successful.
+Like Lil Peep, who was always singing about cocaine, and Lil Tracy, who was often singing about switchblades (two fascinations they immortalized in the now iconic chorus: “switchblades, cocaine”), the language and imagery used by Wicca Phase became his insignia—a way for people to recognize his music, but also pure self expression.
+Speaking on Lil Tracy, by way of exemplifying how they all operate, Adam puts it like this: “It’s a gimmick to an extent, but it’s also who he is—and now people identify him with that so it’s successful.
 It’s not like we’re wearing makeup.
 We’re not KISS or anything.”